topcoder-platform/community-app/docs/how-to-add-a-new-topcoder-community.md

         }
         ```
     -   `challengeListing` - *Object* - Optional.
 When provided, it holds configuration for the challenge listing shown inside the community.
 This config object may have the following fields:
+        - `ignoreCommunityFilterByDefault` - *Boolean* - Optional.
+When set, the community challenge filter won't be selected by default when the user enters community challenge listing page.
+Defaults to `false` (the filter will be automatically selected when a visitor enters the listing).
         - `openChallengesInNewTabs` - *Boolean* - Optional.
 When set, challenge listing opens challenge details pages in new tabs.
 Defaults to `true`.
         - `prizeMode` - *String* - Optional.
 Modifies the way the prizes are shown in challenge cards.
 Valid values are:
             - `hidden` - Prize components are just hidden;